Southern Miss vs. Georgia Southern odds, picks, score predictions

 The Southern Miss Golden Eagles (3-2) and the Georgia Southern Eagles (2-3) link up in a Sun Belt Conference tilt on Thursday.
 On Sept.
 27, Southern Miss defeated Jacksonville State 42-35.
 Meanwhile, Georgia Southern had their two-game win streak halted.
 Last week, James Madison blew out the Eagles 35-10.

 Kickoff from the Allen E. Paulson Stadium in Statesboro, Ga., is at 8 p.m.
 ET.
 The Golden Eagles are 3.5-point favorites in the latest Southern Miss vs. Georgia Southern odds, while the over/under for total points scored is 59.5 via SportsLine consensus.
+The Over is a combined 7-3 for the teams this season.
 Before making any Georgia Southern vs. Southern Miss picks, check out the college football predictions from the SportsLine Projection Model.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets instantly if your bet wins: